 Vitamin B6 is found in a wide variety of foods.
 The foods include turkey, fish, oatmeal, brown rice, wheat germ, soya bean, walnuts, green leafy vegetables, bananas, avocado, eggs, milk, peanuts, and potatoes.

 Should You Take Vitamin B6 Supplements for Fertility?

 Vitamins function best when all the vitamins are present in the right amount.
 One vitamin alone won’t be enough.
 This is why it is recommended that people consume multivitamins unless there is a deficiency of a particular vitamin.
-As far as Vitamin B6 is concerned, taking its supplements won’t provide you much, So, it is recommended that you consult your healthcare provider before taking any supplements on your own.
+As far as Vitamin B6 is concerned, taking its supplements won’t fulfil your requirements, which is why you must consult your healthcare provider before taking any supplements on your own.

 Recommended Daily Intake of Vitamin B6 for Fertility

 The Vitamin B6 fertility dosage varies for men and women.
-If you’re thinking “how much vitamin b6 should you take for fertility?”, then here’s the answer.
+So if you’re thinking how much Vitamin B6 should you take for fertility, then here’s the answer.